-Any athlete found to be using equipment contravening 3DI Rules may have his scores disqualified
+Any athlete found to be using equipment contravening 3D Rules may have his or her other scores disqualified.

-Described below are the general regulations that apply to all divisions followed by the special regulations that only apply to certain divisions.
+Described below are the general regulations that apply to each division followed by the regulations that apply to all divisions.

-11.10.2.1 Bows:
+11.10.3.1 Barebow Division;